VU-CSB/docker-httpd/README.md

 # docker-httpd
-Creates a docker image from centos/systemd and addd httpd
+Creates a docker image from centos/systemd and adds httpd.
+This image uses systemd.